Thomas S. Hamblin: The Bowery Theatre

 Hamblin began his tenure as manager of New York's Bowery Theatre with partner James H. Hackett in 1830.
 Hackett left a month later, and Hamblin obtained the lease and rebuilt when the theatre burnt down later that year.
 Hamblin catered to the tastes of the rowdy audiences of New York's Bowery district.
 These "Bowery B'hoys" were working class, primarily male, and socially conservative., and Hamblin accordingly staged blackface performances, circus acts, English farce, American melodrama, and Shakespeare to please them.
 Hamblin himself preferred upper-class entertainments like ballet and opera; nevertheless, he relegated these to infrequent bookings.
 Under Hamblin, American working-class theatre, emphasising brilliant spectacle and plot-based narrative, emerged as a form in its own right.

 Perhaps Hamblin's greatest influence was in his incubation of American talent.
 He helped start the careers of many young unknowns, and he was not shy about exerting his influence over those who relied upon his patronage.
-His Bowery featured many big-name talents, including Junius Brutus Booth, Frank Chanfrau, George Washington Dixon, Louisa Lane Drew, Edwin Forrest, Josephine Clifton, Louisa Medina, James B. Phillips, Thomas D. Rice, and Charles W. Taylor.
+His Bowery featured many big-name talents, including Junius Brutus Booth, Frank Chanfrau, George Washington Dixon, Louisa Lane Drew, Edwin Forrest, Josephine Clifton, Louisa Medina, Thomas D. Rice, and Charles W. Taylor.
 In 1831, he renamed the playhouse "the American Theatre, Bowery" after an anti-British riot at the Park Theater.
 The message was clear: The Bowery was the theatre of Native American drama.

 Hamblin was careful to cultivate good favour with his patrons outside of the theatre, as well.
 He regularly provided space to the fire department for their annual ball, for example.
 On another occasion, he loaned the Bowery's in-house orchestra to a local militia group for one of their functions.

 Hamblin's success can also be attributed to his hard-nosed business practices.
 He advertised extensively, and he pioneered the concept of allowing productions to run for periods as long as a month.
 In the spring of 1834, he began purchasing shares of the theatre from its owners, the New York Association; within 18 months, he owned a majority.
 When the Bowery Theatre burnt down in 1836, it was the most popular playhouse in New York City.
 Hamblin bought out the remaining shares and rented the property to W. E. Dinneford and Thomas Flynn.
 They oversaw the theatre's reconstruction while Hamblin acted in various venues and took care of his debts.
 Hamblin rebuilt yet again after a fire in 1838 and returned to active management with a bigger Bowery in May 1839.